Djm2023/-Learn-React-/chapter-04 Let us Code/Theory/theory.md

     2. Reuse previously completed work and even abort it if not needed.

     3. Split work into chunks and prioritize tasks based on importance.

+ Question 6.

+🎯 Why do we need Keys in React?

+👉 A key is a special attribute you need to include when creating lists of elements in React.
+Keys are used in React to identify which items in the list are changed, updated, or deleted.
+In other words, we can say that keys are unique Identifier used to give an identity to the elements in the lists.
+Keys should be given to the elements within the array to give the elements a stable identity.